 In addition to the General, Capital Outlay and Adult Funds, the District operates six additional funds.
 These include the Child Development Fund (Pre-School), the Cafeteria Fund, Bond Interest and Redemption Fund (County level bond debt payments), Debt Service Fund (COP), Self-Insurance Fund (Property, Liability, Dental and Vision), and Retiree Benefit Fund.
-These funds all had positive fund balances as of the Second Interim Report.
-At year end closing temporary borrowing due to cash flow timing may be necessary for the Child Development and Cafeteria funds.
-A resolution for temporary borrowing will be presented to the board in April.
+These funds all have positive fund balances as of the First Interim Report projections.